thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 Part I - Adding a Component Code to FW
 ######################################

-This lesson shows you how to add a component code to the FW source tree, with a minimal Component API implementation and simple copying function inside.
-It will also demonstrate how to register the component driver in the FW infrastructure so that the FW will be able to respond to the *new component* request sent by the driver and instantiate it.
+This lesson describes how to add a component code to the FW source tree, with a minimal Component API implementation and a simple copying function inside.
+It also demonstrates how to register the component driver in the FW infrastructure so that the FW can respond to the *new component* request sent by the driver and instantiate it.

 The amplifier will be based on a processing component class (aka effect).